arnonzilca/p4u/README.md

 ## [p4-delete-client](p4-delete-client)

-Deletes current p4 client completely - deletes the client on the p4 server and the local files.
+Deletes current p4 client completely - deletes the client on the p4 server as well as the local files.

-> Automatically deletes all changeslists, reverts all files.
+> * Deletes all changeslists (reverts pending & deletes shelved).
+> * Fixes hostname (if differs from the one the client was created on)
+> * Unlocks client (if locked)

 > Solves the following:
 - [x] [http://stackoverflow.com/q/12296080](http://goo.gl/91CvmN)